demisto/content/Packs/GmailSingleUser/Integrations/GmailSingleUser/README.md

 ### Authorization Flow In Cortex XSOAR
 1. Create and save an integration instance of the Gmail Single User integration.
 Do not fill in the *Auth Code* field, this will be obtained in the next steps.
 2. To obtain the **Auth Code** run the following command in the playground: ***!gmail-auth-link***.
 Access the link you receive to authenticate your Gmail account.
+3. If you get a message from Google saying that it cannot verify the application, click on proceed and click on enter to the app name and give the app you created permissions to your Google account and press proceed.
-3. Complete the authentication process and copy the received code to the **Auth Code** configuration parameter of the integration instance.
+4. Complete the authentication process and copy the received code to the **Auth Code** configuration parameter of the integration instance.
-4. Save the instance.
+5. Save the instance.
-5. To verify that authentication was configured correctly, run the ***!gmail-auth-test***.
+6. To verify that authentication was configured correctly, run the ***!gmail-auth-test***.

 ### Fetched Incidents Data
 * Incident Name